microsoft/golazo/docs/meetings.md

 for the ticket most exceeded the expected time.
 Prior to the meeting, the Shepherd can review what was done each day on the ticket.
 During the meeting, the Shepherd narrates a neutral, day‑by‑day timeline.
 Team treats Shepherd as _innocent_ and instead the team focuses on what they could have done to help the ticket close on time..
-Dicsussions often revolve around system factors such as dependencies, multitasking, and unclear definition of done).
-The goal of the discussionare concrete prevention ideas to help the team be more efficient in the future.
+Discussions often revolve around system factors such as dependencies, multitasking, and unclear definition of done).
+The goal of the discussion are concrete prevention ideas to help the team be more efficient in the future.

 ## Planning Session (Every 1–2 weeks – 30-60 min)